PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 ## Prerequisites

+If you are using the [MORYX Template](https://github.com/PHOENIXCONTACT/MORYX-Template) you can skip to the [Sample module](##Sample-module) part.
+In this case, all mentiones of the `TestClient` refer to the `Application.UI` solution.

 First of all you need to create a new `WPF Application` solution and name it `TestClient`.
-After the solution and the project `TestClient` has been created, delete `App.xaml` and `MainWindow.xaml` files and its code behinds.
-Alternatively you can use the [MORYX Template](https://github.com/PHOENIXCONTACT/MORYX-Template).
+After the solution and the project `TestClient` have been created, delete `App.xaml` and `MainWindow.xaml` files and its code behinds.
-Open now the project properties and set the `Target Framework` at least to version `.NET Framework 4.6.1`.
+Now open the project properties and set the `Target Framework` at least to version `.NET Framework 4.6.1`.
 That's rather important because the `ClientFramework` assemblies do not support older .NET Framework versions.

-Manage Nuget packages on `TestClient` project.
-There install the following three packages:
+Manage Nuget packages on the `TestClient` project and install the following three packages:

 - `Moryx.ClientFramework.Kernel`
 - `Moryx.ClientFramework.Configurator`
 - `Moryx.ClientFramework.PhoenixShell`

-You need only these three packages.
+You only need these three packages.
 All neccessary dependancies are installed automatically.

 You are very close now.
 Add a new file named `Program.cs` and copy the following code to it: